Cherreads

 A deep, heavy male voice.

-It sends a cold wave of fear through both Engetsu and Morizuki.
+It sent a cold wave of fear through both Engetsu and Morizuki.